Ribbon graphs and bialgebra of Lagrangian subspaces: -spaces of ribbon graphs

 \section{$L$-spaces of ribbon graphs}

 In this section we introduce our fundamental object: the $L$-space of a ribbon graph.
-It is a generalization of the intersection graph of a chord diagram, introduced by S.~Chmutov and S.~Duzhin in \cite{ChmutovDuzhin94}.
+It is a generalization of the intersection graph of a chord diagram, introduced by S.~Chmutov, S.~Duzhin, and S.~Lando in \cite{ChmutovDuzhinLando94}.
 We start with recalling the latter notion.